rust-mcp-stack/rust-mcp-sdk/README.md

 - `server`: Activates MCP server capabilities in `rust-mcp-sdk`, providing modules and APIs for building and managing MCP servers.
 - `client`: Activates MCP client capabilities, offering modules and APIs for client development and communicating with MCP servers.
-- `hyper-server`:  This feature enables the **sse** transport for MCP servers, supporting multiple simultaneous client connections out of the box.
+- `hyper-server`: This feature is necessary to enable `Streamable HTTP` or `Server-Sent Events (SSE)` transports for MCP servers.
+It must be used alongside the server feature to support the required server functionalities.
-- `ssl`: This feature enables TLS/SSL support for the **sse** transport when used with the `hyper-server`.
+- `ssl`: This feature enables TLS/SSL support for the `Streamable HTTP` or `Server-Sent Events (SSE)` transport when used with the `hyper-server`.
 - `macros`: Provides procedural macros for simplifying the creation and manipulation of MCP Tool structures.
+- `sse`: Enables support for the `Server-Sent Events (SSE)` transport.
+- `streamable-http`: Enables support for the `Streamable HTTP` transport.
+- `stdio`: Enables support for the `standard input/output (stdio)` transport..

 #### MCP Protocol Versions with Corresponding Features